zhaohb/gguf_models_openvino/README.md

 ## Update Notes
 ### 2024/12/12
 1. Use gguf model to convert to pytorch format.
 Now only hunyuan-3b model is tested.
+2. Hunyuan's pytorch model can now be accelerated using OpenVINO.

 ## Running Guide
 ### Installation